jometzg/apex-domain-cdn/README.md

 There are a few potential approaches to how the app service redirects.
 These could be:
 * Install [NGINX](https://www.nginx.com/) in the web app and set a rewrite rule
-* Write some ASP.NET to perform a redirect
 * provision a function app and write a function proxy
+* Potentially write some ASP.NET to perform a redirect (not covered here)

 ### NGINX approach
 NGINX is one of the best know proxy products.